 How are inventor revenues distributed if there are multiple inventors?

 Inventor license income is generally distributed equally among the inventors, absent a written agreement prescribing a different distribution formula.
 However, cases may vary depending on the number of patents licensed to a company, number of inventors recognized, and contribution of each inventor.

 Can an ECU employee engage in a side business?

-An ECU employee may engage in a side business when it has been properly reviewed for conflicts of commitment by the employee's supervisor and conflicts of interests are managed with an approved COI management plan.
+An ECU employee may engage in a personal business when it has been properly reviewed for conflicts of commitment by the employee's supervisor and conflicts of interests are managed with an approved Conflicts of Interest management plan.
 SPA employees must obtain supervisor approval prior to entering into a side business to ensure that employee commitment to ECU is not affected.
 EPA employees must submit to their supervisor a notice of intent to engage in external professional activities for pay ten days prior to engaging in the side business.
 An approved COI management plan must also be in place.
-No ECU employee engaging in a side business may use any ECU or state resources for their side business.
-ECU or state resources include, but are not limited to, employee work time, ECU offices, equipment, facilities, name, vehicles, communications resources, and mechanisms.
-There are many conditions that may need to be reviewed before an employee is able to engage in a side business.
+No ECU employee engaging in a side business may use any ECU or state resources for their personal business.
+ECU or state resources can include, employee work time, ECU offices, equipment, facilities, name, vehicles, communications resources, and mechanisms.
+There are many conditions that may need to be reviewed before an employee is able to engage in a personal business.
 Employees should seek advice from their supervisors.

 Can an ECU employee start-up or run an external business?

 An ECU employee may engage in business activities outside of ECU’s employment provided they comply with university policies, such as conflicts of interest and conflicts of commitment.